 From Eric Mink:

 This blog has featured Fredericksburg’s Farmers’ Bank (aka National Bank of Fredericksburg) more than once in its posts (found here and here).
-Located at the intersection of Princess Anne and George Streets, the structure sat at what was essentially the center of the town.
+Located at the intersection of Princess Anne and George Streets, the structure sits at what was essentially the center of the town.
 A prominent building, it saw tremendous activity during the war, as occupying Union troops commandeered use of the building as a headquarters and hospital both during and after the Civil War.
 It is also quite possible that Confederate forces also used the bank, although no sources have come to light pointing to its use by southern soldiers.
 It should come as no surprise that the marks of war survive on the building.

 Numerous bricks on both the Princess Anne and George Streets facades of Farmers’ Bank bear the scratching and carvings of vandals.
 Most of it appears to be of fairly modern origin, but some of the graffiti is without question from the 19th century.
 Only two are legible enough to be deciphered and attributed to soldiers who passed through Fredericksburg during the Civil War.
 Both are the work of Confederate privates from Virginia cavalry units.